francescoimola/my-site/_notes/works/three-years.md

 ---
 title: Three Years
-description: Over a thousand tweets from my old Twitter account compiled in a book, installed in an exhibition, and read in-person uninterruptedly.
+description: Over a thousand tweets from my old Twitter account compiled in a book, installed in an exhibition, and read in person uninterruptedly.
 ---

 In 2019, I downloaded my entire Twitter archive of over a thousand tweets from my (old, now closed) account spanning nearly three years.
 I used this dataset to write a book, install it in an exhibition, and perform an uninterrupted 2:30 hrs live reading.
 As a believer in the power of journaling, I was interested in how presenting data as a stream of consciousness could tell the story of how it came to be published on social media.

-"Three Years" was launched and read live on 23 March 2019 at the Heritage Gallery of University of Greenwich Galleries.
+"Three Years" was launched and read live on 23 March 2019 at the Heritage Gallery of the University of Greenwich Galleries.
 It was displayed as part of [528](http://www.greenwichunigalleries.co.uk/fivetoeight/), a group show I co-curated with fellow students at the University of Greenwich.

-To display the book, I built a custom "single-bookshelf" from a wooden pole in which the book is slotted in.
+I built a custom "single-bookshelf" from a wooden pole in which the book is slotted in to display the book.
 I installed this on a plinth I customised for the show.
 Designing "Three Years" was my first attempt at book design.
 Since then, I have created several more physical designs, including posters, booklets, signage, and [[Everything You See Is In The Past|exhibition catalogues]].

 <figure>
   <img src="assets/three_years/mockup.png" alt="Book Mockup" loading="lazy">